The reason for the Crimean War. Crimean War

 Working with additional material students answer the questions:

-Why, expressing disagreement with the decision of the commander in chief to sink the ships, V.A.
+Why, expressing disagreement with the commander-in-chief’s decision to scuttle the ships, V.A.
 Kornilov and P.S.
-Nakhimov not only carried out this order, but also found words for subordinates proving the correctness of this decision?
+Nakhimov not only carried out this order, but also found words for his subordinates that proved the correctness of this decision?

 Why were the actions of the main enemy forces directed against Sevastopol?

 V.A.
-Kornilov's defense was headed by PS Nakhimov, the hero of Sinop.
+Kornilov's defense was led by P. S. Nakhimov, the hero of Sinop.

-Despite the difficulties, the defenders of Sevastopol inflicted significant blows on the enemy, carrying out sorties to the location of enemy troops.
-They disabled manpower and equipment, destroyed trenches, captured prisoners.
+Despite the difficulties, the defenders of Sevastopol inflicted significant blows on the enemy, carrying out forays into the location of enemy troops.
+They disabled manpower and equipment, destroyed trenches, and captured prisoners.
 Even children defended their hometown.
-For courage, the ten-year-old defender of the fifth bastion, Kolya Pishchenko, was awarded a military order.
-Pyotr Makarovich Koshka became famous for his courage, who participated in eighteen sorties into the location of enemy troops, captured ten "languages" and was awarded the St. George Cross.
+For his bravery, the ten-year-old defender of the fifth bastion, Kolya Pishchenko, was awarded a military order.
+Pyotr Makarovich Koshka became famous for his courage, who participated in eighteen forays into enemy troops, captured ten “tongues” and was awarded the St. George Cross.

-The enemy troops stormed the city several times.
+Enemy troops stormed the city several times.
 Sometimes the city was literally bombarded with bombs and rockets.
-The defenders, on the other hand, could not respond with fire of the same strength, since there was a catastrophic lack of ammunition.
-A bloody struggle was going on for one of the important frontiers of Sevastopol - Malakhov Kurgan.
+The defenders could not respond with fire of the same force, since there was a catastrophic shortage of ammunition.
+A bloody struggle took place over one of the important boundaries of Sevastopol - Malakhov Kurgan.

-The last forces of the defenders of Sevastopol were drying up from the losses caused by the incessant artillery shelling of the allies.
-On July 12, the besieged suffered the most significant loss - during the defense of the Malakhov Kurgan, Admiral Nakhimov died.
+The last forces of the defenders of Sevastopol were exhausted from losses caused by the incessant artillery shelling of the Allies.
+On July 12, the besieged suffered their most significant loss - Admiral Nakhimov died during the defense of Malakhov Kurgan.

 On August 5 (17), 1855, the enemy began preparations for a new assault on Sevastopol with a massive bombardment, which lasted until August 24 (September 5).
 In total, about 200 thousand shells were fired.
-As a result of this shelling, the city was completely destroyed, almost not a single whole house remained in it.
-At the same time, the opponents launched a general offensive, directing the main blow to Malakhov Kurgan.
-But the defenders repulsed the attack. at the cost big losses the enemy managed to capture Malakhov Kurgan, which decided the outcome of the defense of Sevastopol.
+As a result of this shelling, the city was completely destroyed, almost not a single intact house remained in it.
+At the same time, the opponents launched a general offensive, directing the main attack on Malakhov Kurgan.
+But the defenders repelled the attack.
+At a price big losses The enemy managed to capture the Malakhov Kurgan, which decided the outcome of the defense of Sevastopol.
 The garrisons of the city, its defenders, having destroyed the batteries, powder magazines and sunk some of the remaining ships, crossed to the North side.
-On August 30 (September 11), the last ships were sunk Black Sea Fleet.
-AT this the same day, Alexander II, who ascended the throne, gave the order to stop the defense of Sevastopol.
+On August 30 (September 11) the last ships were sunk Black Sea Fleet.
+IN this On the same day, Alexander II, who ascended the throne, gave the order to stop the defense of Sevastopol.
 The defense of Sevastopol lasted 349 days (1854-1855).

 The feat of doctors in the Crimean War

 From the very beginning of the Crimean War, women took an active part in helping the wounded.
-In Odessa, Sevastopol, Psgropavlovsk-Kamchatsky, sisters of mercy operated.
+Sisters of mercy communities operated in Odessa, Sevastopol, and Psgropavlovsk-Kamchatsky.

-During the defense of Sevastopol, the daily bombardments that the city was subjected to by the enemy, the number of losses increased every day, both among the soldiers and among the inhabitants of the city, even
+During the defense of Sevastopol, the daily bombing to which the city was subjected to by the enemy, the number of losses increased every day, both among soldiers and among city residents, even more.

 In Sevastopol, he performed about 400 operations under ether and 300 under chloroform anesthesia.
-He owns the initiative to deploy temporary hospitals for the defenders of Sevastopol.
-Based on the experience of the Crimean War, Pirogov created the doctrine of the general principles of military field surgery.
+He took the initiative to deploy temporary hospitals for the defenders of Sevastopol.
+Based on the experience of the Crimean WAR, Pirogov created a doctrine on the general principles of military field surgery.

 Wives, widows and daughters of officers and sailors also volunteered as nurses and nurses.
-During the war, women competed with men, under a hail of bullets they carried kvass and water to the hottest places of the fight, often paying for it with their lives and injuries.
+During the war, women competed with men; under a hail of bullets, they carried kvass and water to the hottest places of the battle, often paying for it with their lives and injuries.

-From the very beginning, the main functions of the sisters were dressings, assistance during operations, dispensing medicines, keeping the clothes and bed linen of the wounded clean, beautifying hospital wards, distributing warm drinks and food, feeding the seriously wounded, and morally calming the sick.
-On December 6, 1854, that is, a week after the start of the nursing service, Pirogov wrote about the work of the sisters: “... if they do it the way they do now, they will undoubtedly bring a lot of benefits.
-Day and night they are alternately in hospitals, helping with dressings, they are also at operations, they distribute tea and wine to the sick and watch the ministers and caretakers, and even the doctors.
-The presence of a woman, neatly dressed and helping with participation, enlivens the deplorable vale of suffering and disasters ... "
+From the very beginning, the main functions of the nurses were dressings, assistance during operations, distributing medicines, monitoring the CLEANNESS of clothes and bed linen of the wounded, the improvement of hospital wards, distributing warm drinks and food, feeding the seriously wounded, and moral reassurance of the sick.
+On December 6, 1854, that is, a week after the start of the nursing service, Pirogov wrote about the work of the sisters: “...if they do it as they do now, they will, no doubt, bring a lot of benefit.
+They alternately visit hospitals day and night, help with dressings, are also present during operations, distribute tea and wine to the sick and watch over the ministers and caretakers and even doctors.
+The presence of a woman, neatly dressed and helpful, enlivens the deplorable vale of suffering and disasters...”

-Among the sisters of mercy there were many who can rightfully be considered heroes of the war, along with soldiers and officers awarded this title.
-Dasha Sevastopolskaya (Aleksandrova) became especially famous for her selfless, disinterested service to the wounded.
-A seventeen-year-old girl was poisoned to the front.
-She assisted the wounded during the bloody battle on the Alma River, during which the Russian army tried to stop the advance of the Anglo-French-Turkish troops.
+Among the sisters of mercy there were many who can rightfully be considered war heroes, along with soldiers and officers awarded this title.
+Dasha Sevastopolskaya (Alexandrova) became especially famous for her selfless, selfless service to the wounded.
+A seventeen-year-old girl went to the front.
+She provided assistance to the wounded during the bloody battle on the Alma River, during which the Russian army tried to stop the advance of the Anglo-French-Turkish troops.

-And in November 1854, Dasha was transferred as a voluntary nurse to the Main dressing station, which was located in the building of the Nobility Assembly in Sevastopol.
-Approximately on THESE days, an award was delivered from St. Petersburg on behalf of Emperor Nicholas 1 herself.
-In the Central State Military Historical Archive, a document entitled “On the presentation of the girl Daria for the award, for exemplary diligence and caring for the sick and wounded in Sevastopol”, dated November 7, 1854, has been preserved.
-As follows from the document, at the direction of Nicholas I, Daria was awarded a gold medal with the inscription "For diligence" on the Vladimir ribbon and 500 rubles. silver.
-At the same time, they announced that after marriage, Daria would be granted another 1000 rubles.
-The wounded affectionately called her Dasha of Sevastopol, and she entered the history of the Crimean War under this name.
+And in November 1854, Dasha was transferred as a voluntary nurse to the Main Dressing Station, which was located in the building of the Assembly of the Nobility in Sevastopol.
+Around THESE days, a reward was delivered from St. Petersburg on behalf of Emperor Nicholas 1 himself.
+The Central State Military Historical Archive preserves a document entitled “On the presentation of the maiden Daria for an award, for the exemplary diligence rendered to her and caring for the sick and wounded in Sevastopol,” dated November 7, 1854.
+As follows from the document, at the direction of Nicholas I, Daria was awarded a gold medal with the inscription “For zeal” on the Vladimir ribbon and 500 rubles. silver At the same time, it was announced that after marriage, Daria would be awarded another 1000 rubles.
+The wounded affectionately called her Dasha of Sevastopol, and she went down in the history of the Crimean War under this name.

 4. Results of the war.

-Students read the textbook p.
-14, p.
-89 and name the conditions of the Paris Peace Treaty. (slide 32)
+Students read the textbook, paragraph 14, page 89 and name the terms of the Paris Peace Treaty. (slide 32)

-• What is the main outcome of the Crimean War for Russia?
+• What is the main result of the Crimean War for Russia?

-• What is the main outcome of the Crimean War for England and France? (slide 33)
+• What is the main result of the Crimean War for England and France? (slide 33)

 5. Homework.

-1. Write a cinquain about the Crimean War.
+1. Write a syncwine about the Crimean War.

-2. Read "Sevastopol stories".
-What facts have produced on you greatest impression?
-Can this work be used as a source?
-Justify your answer.
+2. Read "Sevastopol Stories."
+What facts impressed you greatest impression?
+Is it possible to use this work as a source?
+Give reasons for your answer.

 What else to read